 - I also read recommendations for lollipops – they take a long time to eat.
 It’s on my list to try next time!

-- Watching Movies/Shows: Since we already use Netflix at home, we just used the Netflix app on my phone.
+- Watching Movies/Shows: Since we already use Netflix and Disney+ at home, we just used the apps on my phone.
 Only some shows/movies are available for download (rather than streaming), so a little pre-trip prep is involved.
-Get the app on your phone and download some shows before you leave, otherwise you’ll have to pay for wi-fi on the plane to view shows.
+Get the app on your phone and download some shows before you leave, otherwise, you’ll have to pay for wi-fi on the plane to view shows.

 - “Art”: We brought some crayons, four folded pieces of paper, and two mini sticker books.
 (Sylvie and I prefer real stickers to the reusable ones, but that’s just us!)
 I also bought a Water Painting travel booklet, keep reading below for details (It was THE HIT of the trip for Sylvie)

 - Reading: Luckily, Sylvie is a huge fan of books.
 We subscribe to the Highlights Magazine for babies called “Hello!”
 The little magazines are the perfect size for your diaper bag and the pages are made out of a tear-resistant, thin plastic.
 Click here to order Highlight’s Hello Magazine for your tot! (the price is for a year of magazines)

 - Looking Out the Window: It seems like a no-brainer.
 But as an adult thinking about all the details of the trip, I sometimes forget how amazing and different everything looks from up high!
 We spent a fair chunk of time looking out the window.
 Sylvie excitedly labeled things she recognized and asked me what other things were.
-One of my favorite parts of the trip.
-(And it the perfect opportunity for an impromptu language development activity)
+This was one of my favorite parts of the trip.
+(And it is the perfect opportunity for an impromptu language development activity)

 Melissa and Doug Water WoW!
 (Water painting book with brush)